Kargo Quickstart

 Create a Kargo

-kargo create project kargo-simple
+Project calledkargo-simplekargo create project kargo-simple -

 Create Git credentials with the

-project.kargo create credentials github-creds \
+kargoCLI in thekargo-simpleproject.kargo create credentials github-creds \

 --project kargo-simple --git \